The History of Solar Energy

 History tells us that humans used solar energy as early as the 7th century B.C. by refracting sunlight through a magnifying glass to start a fire.
 By the 3rd century B.C., the Greek and Roman people discovered they could bounce sunlight off mirrors to help them light torches during their religious ceremonies.
 Throughout the centuries, humans have continued to find different ways to use solar energy to improve their daily lives, and we’re still doing the same thing today.

 The 1990s and early 2000s saw solar technology grow significantly, and in 2001, Home Depot began selling the first home solar systems.
-While our knowledge and use of solar energy continued to evolve into the 2010s, solar panels gained more popularity and recognition around 2013 and have become more popular since then.
+While our knowledge and use of solar energy continued to evolve into the 2010s, PV solar panels gained more popularity and recognition around 2013 and have become more popular since then.

 In the 2020s, building an entirely new solar plant is more cost-effective than continuing to run a coal plant.
 Additionally, solar is known as “king” in the electricity markets, and California is leading the solar movement by requiring all new homes to have solar panels.